fpgholizadeh/Udacity-CarND-Capstone/README.md

 3. Update velocity of each waypoint basing on incoming traffic lights info

   If no stop is required then the generated lane can be published, otherwise stop deceleration profile is implemented in class method `decelerate_waypoints` defined at **lines 112-134**.

   Here the linear deceleration profile is used to updated velocity information associated with each waypoint in front of ego vehicle.
 The deceleration value follows the value of variable `MAX_DECEL` defined at **line 26**.

   Two more details here are that we choose to stop a little before the actual stop point incoming from perception in order to stop the car before traffic light line and that the total velocity is always checked to be below maximum allowed speed.

 ### Control

+The control is last node in the self-driving car system.
+It sends the command to the actuator preset on the vehicle to make it follow the planned trajectories.\
+In the below figure it is possible to see the interface of this node.

 ![alt text][image3]

+The file [twist_controller.py](./ros/src/twist_controller/twist_controller.py) contains all the logics to fulfill this task.\
+The first check regards the dbw status.
+This is a fundamental check since it resets the controller when the user takes back the control of the vehicle to drive itself.\
+When the dbw is enabled, this node actuates three different logics to respectively generate the steer, throttle and brake commands.
+#### Steer
+This controller translates the proposed linear and angular velocities into a steering angle based on the vehicle’s steering ratio and wheelbase length.
+To reduce possible jitter from noise in velocity data, the steering angle computed by the controller is also passed through a low pass filter
+#### Throttle
+The throttle is computed using a PID controller that compares the current velocity with the target velocity and adjusts the throttle accordingly.
+#### Brake
+In case of negative speed error or computed throttle command less than 0.1, the throttle command will be set to 0 and a brake command will be computed.
+The brake controller is a simple computation that takes into consideration the vehicle mass, the wheel radius, as well as the brake_deadband to determine the deceleration force.

 ### Traffic Recognition